Restoring Pensacola’s Canopy Together

 ● At least 10’ between trees

-● At least 5 feet from sidewalk and 5’ from road
+● At least 8′ from sidewalk, and 8’ from road

 Planting Guidelines